beeteedubs-gaming/Blueprints_Gravships/README.md

 --------------------------------------------
 List of Sorting Acronyms in use or planned for use:
 - B5 - inspired by Babylon5
-- BSG; inspired by Battlestar Galactica
+- BSG - inspired by Battlestar Galactica
-- BTD; beeteedubs
+- BTD - a beeteedubs original / unsure of inspiration because what is original anymore
 - EX - inspired by The Expanse
 - FF - inspired by Firefly
 - GQ - inspired by Galaxy Quest